mjuhanne/fyrtur-motor-board/README.md

 This is a custom firmware for the TQL25-KT972 motor module (powered by the STM32F030K6T6 ARM microcontroller) used by IKEA Fyrtyr and Kadrilj roller blinds.

 It mimics the functionality of the original firmware with following enhancements:
- * **Allow setting custom motor speed**: The full speed with original FW is a bit too noisy for my ears, especially when used to control morning sunlight in the bedroom.
+ * **Allow setting custom motor speed**: The full speed with original FW is a bit too noisy for my ears and this can be a problem especially when blinds are used in bedroom to control the amount of morning sunlight.
 Now it's possible to set the speed to 3 RPM and enjoy the (almost) silent operation, waking up to the sunlight instead of whirring noise :)
  * **Allow the use of 5-6 volt DC source:** Original firmware was intended to be used with chargeable battery which was protected from under-voltage by ceasing operation when voltage drops below 6 VDC.
 Our custom firmware instead is intended to be used with [custom Fyrtyr Wifi Module](https://github.com/mjuhanne/fyrtur-esp) (plugged to DC adapter) so the low voltage limit for motor operation is ignored, mitigating the need to shop for the harder-to-get 6-7.5 volt adapters.
 The minimum operating voltage check can be enabled though if one wants to use this with the original Zigbee module with battery.
  * **Allow finer curtain position handling:** Original firmware has 1% granularity for the curtain position (0% - 100%).
 This translates to 1.5 cm resolution when using blinds with 1.5m tall window.
 It doesn't sound much, but when using sunlight-blocking curtain a lot of sunlight can seep between lower curtain and window board from a 0.5-1.5 cm gap.
-The custom firmware allows setting target position with sub-percent resolution so curtain can be lowered more accurately.
+The custom firmware allows setting target position with sub-percent resolution so the curtain can be lowered more accurately.

-Although the new firmware can be used with original Ikea Fyrtur wireless (Zigbee) module, most of its additional features can only be used with [ESP8266/ESP32 based module using WiFi and MQTT connectivity](https://github.com/mjuhanne/fyrtur-esp)
+Although the new firmware can be used with original Ikea Fyrtur wireless (Zigbee) module, most of its additional features can only be utilized with [ESP8266/ESP32 based module using WiFi and MQTT connectivity](https://github.com/mjuhanne/fyrtur-esp)

 ## Wiring and UART interface